 Thoracic Degenerative Disc Disease

 Degenerative disc disease is a clinical condition that refers to the gradual deterioration of the discs located in the thoracic spine and the associated symptoms.
 Pain, weakness, muscle spasms, and restriction in range of motion are common.
 Degenerative disc disease can occur at each level of the spine: cervical, thoracic, and lumbar.
 Studies have demonstrated that degenerative disc disease in the thoracic spine most commonly occurs in the third to fourth decades (1) and occurs most frequently in the lower thoracic segments from T7-T12.
-Thoracic degenerative disc disease has four main stages that start with mild symptoms and progress in severity…Read More About Thoracic Degenerative Disc Disease
+Thoracic degenerative disc…Read More About Thoracic Degenerative Disc Disease

 Herniated Thoracic Disc